johneusebio/chromeExt---unshopify/README.md

 # Installation

-The extension can either be installed via the Chrome Web Store (currently awaiting approval) or by downloading and installing the \*.crx file from the Releases section of this repo and following the instructions below.
+The extension can either be installed via the Chrome Web Store (currently awaiting approval) or by downloading the \*.crx file from the [Releases](https://github.com/johneusebio/chromeExt---unshopify/releases) section of this repo and following the instructions below.
 These same instructions should work on any other Chromium-based browser (e.g., Microsoft Edge, Brave, Opera, Vivaldi, etc).

 | ![image-20250206211534016](README.assets/image-20250206211534016.png) | ![image-20250206211549234](README.assets/image-20250206211549234.png) | ![image-20250206211601254](README.assets/image-20250206211601254.png) |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |